The Traveling Chalice

 You may want to use the Chalice during your meals, family meetings, or as a bedtime ritual.
 Choose a reading from the materials provided or make your own.

-Take a photo of the chalice and post it on the Unitarian Universalists of NE Florida Facebook page or send it to our DLRE, Chris Jarman at firstname.lastname@example.org (is the Chalice on your dining room table, mantle, next to a bedside table?)
+Take a photo of the chalice and post it on the Unitarian Universalists of NE Florida Facebook page or send it to our DLRE, Jenn Jones at firstname.lastname@example.org (is the Chalice on your dining room table, mantle, or next to a bedside table?)

 Record your experience in the included journal.
 How did the chalice enrich your experience?
 In what ways was the chalice used?
 If you created your own reading, please share it in the journal.